BouvierJul/NLP_FactChecking/readme.md

 ## Prepare dataset

 Extract evidence or context of each sample news by scrapping the link associated to the news`review_url`.
 Sentences that contains the label or words associated to the label are discrated.
 Since the articles are often long, we extract only a summary with Gensim library.
 The result is save in `data/evidences.json`.
+Since the extraction can take some time, the file `data/evidences.json` isavailabel in the repo.

 ```
 python extract_evidence.py